robnolen/aws-security-workshops/README.md

 ![Components](./images/security-components.png "Categorization of AWS Security Services")

+## Components

+* **Identity** - Define, enforce, and audit user permissions across AWS services, actions and resources.

+* **Detective Control** - Gain the visibility you need to spot issues before they impact the business, improve your security posture, and reduce the risk profile of your environment.

+* **Infrastructure Security** - Reduce surface area to manage and increase privacy for and control of your overall infrastructure on AWS.

+* **Data Protection** - In addition to our automatic data encryption and management services, employ more features for data protection.

+* **Incident Response** - During an incident, containing the event and returning to a known good state are important elements of a response plan.
+AWS provides the following tools to automate aspects of this best practice.

 ## License Summary

 This sample code is made available under a modified MIT license.
 See the LICENSE file.